 Recommendations were given to us last year and acted upon immediately.The final report from the company this year was exceptionally complementary in the way compliance was maintained through training of staff, raising awareness and attention to detail.

 Risk assessments and policies are regularly updated to minimise the risk of infection and transmission to ensure the safety of patients, visitors and staff.
 Action and implementation has been carried out where necessary.

 All equipment used by medical staff is either single use or cleaned regularly after patient usage.
-Cleaning logs are recoded for many items of equipment that has a risk of transmission.
+Cleaning logs are recoded for many items of equipment that has patient contact and risk of transmission of potential infection.